10 Mobility-Impaired & Disability-Friendly Vapes

 3. Vapes with screw in or push to fit coils

-Coils are the mechanism that turns your e-liquid into vapour when heated.
+Coils are what turns your e-liquid into vapour when heated.
 Initial vape kits used coils that needed to be screwed into the base of the tank.

 Why avoid them?